luHub/VPL/README.md

 # VPL Toolchain

-From the master paper, there are 2 possible inputs one from mathematics formulations to VPL, mathematical translation to VPL or the other one is to bridge from highlevel programming to VPL.
+From the "master paper", there are 2 possible inputs one from mathematics formulations to VPL, mathematical translation to VPL or the other one is to bridge from highlevel programming to VPL.

 Once in VPL, abstract semantics or mathematical formulations become part of the hardware domain.
 Here is possible to optimize in terms of engineering depending, that could be